open-AIMS/ReefModEngine.jl/docs/src/getting_started.md

 ## Preface

-ReefMod is a coral ecology model developed at the University of Queensland with more than 20 years of development history.
+ReefMod is a coral ecology model developed at the University of Queensland (UQ) with more than 20 years of development history.
 The original ReefMod model was written in MATLAB.
 ReefMod has been ported to C++ to address issues and concerns around computational efficiency.
 This port is referred to as the ReefMod Engine (RME).